orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 - Rice's theorem
 - Godels incompleteness theorems
   Gödel's incompleteness theorem in relationship to a finite space: an unproven rule can be confirmed to be the case in a smaller/finite (number) space.
 Allowing one to work with an unproven rule for the general case, as if proven, for the given constraints in space. --> Practical usability without prove --> even in 'debunked' theories, sub-pockets of complexity may follow a given rule, constrained by the space it operates in.

-Tensors (multi-dimensional arrays) as the asummption holding same dimensionality at every point

 I suspect there to be some deep (a)symmetries between the certain conceptualizations of 'zero' and 'one'. ...
 For the conceptualization of zero requires some non-zero directionality. (; To have the ability to describe invariance, one needs some variance.)

 ----